zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 ## Step 4: Configuring Default Values

-We need to set up default values for both tools:
+You need to set up default values for both tools:

 ```json
 {